CASE STUDY: HOW AI MISREADS STRUCTURED WORK

 Erosion of perceived authority

-A structured approach for improving consistency of entity representation across AI-generated outputs.
+BHM™ provides a structured framework for improving consistency of entity representation across AI-generated outputs through:

 Forensic audits